NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

  unix% python foo.py >& foo.out
 ```

 which reads the Python script `foo.py` and executes it, saving the output to the file `foo.out`.
 If you want to set up simulations in interactive mode where you can type commands and see the results immediately, you will need to use either [IPython](http://ipython.org/) via a shell terminal or a [Jupyter notebook](https://jupyter.org/) via a web browser.
-If you use one of these approaches now, you can paste in the commands from the tutorial as you follow along and see what they do.
+If you use one of these approaches, you can paste in the commands from the tutorial as you follow along and see what they do.

 Fields in a Waveguide
 ---------------------